kubemq-io/kubemq-bridges/targets/queue/README.md

 # KubeMQ Bridges Queue Target

-KubeMQ Bridges Queue target provides an RPC queue sender for processing targets requests.
+KubeMQ Bridges Queue target provides a queue sender for processing sources requests.

 ## Prerequisites
 The following are required to run the queue target connector: